Connect With Us

 Debt-to-income ratio limits

-Lenders usually cap your debt-to-income ratio at 43% to 45% for investment properties.
-This ratio divides your total monthly debt by your gross monthly income.
-But here’s the catch: for investment properties, they add the new mortgage payment but only credit 75% of the anticipated rental income.
-That 75% covers maintenance, vacancies, and potential collection issues.
-Use a debt-to-income calculator before you apply - it’s a reality check worth taking.
+Lenders usually limit your debt-to-income ratio to 43% to 45% for investment properties.
+This ratio compares your total monthly debt to your gross monthly income.
+For investment properties, lenders add the new mortgage payment but only count 75% of the expected rental income.
+This update accounts for maintenance, vacancies, and possible collection problems.
+Use a debt-to-income calculator before you apply; it is a helpful reality check.

 Conventional Investment Loan Types

-Not all conventional loans are the same.
-Depending on the property price and your investor profile, you’ll choose between conforming, jumbo, or portfolio loans.
-Each has its own strengths.
+Conventional loans come in different types.
+Depending on the property price and your situation as an investor, you may choose a conforming, jumbo, or portfolio loan.
+Each type has its own advantages.

 Conforming loans